mabuchilab/NiceLib/docs/index.rst

 NiceLib is a package for rapidly developing "nice" Python bindings to C libraries, using ``cffi``.

-It lets you rapidly wrap a C function like this
+It lets you turn a C function like this

 .. code-block:: c